kon0taku/Replacify/README.md

 ## NOTES

 *The keyword is case sensitive.
-If you have 'password' set as the keyword, 'PASSWORD' will not be effected.
+If you have 'password' set as the keyword, 'PASSWORD' will not be effected in the target list.